Arksine/moonraker/docs/web_api.md

 ## File Operations

-While all file transfer operations are available via the HTTP API, only "get_file_list" and "get_metadata" are available over the websocket.
+Most file operations are available over both APIs, however file upload, file download, and file delete are currently only available via HTTP APIs.
 Aside from the log files, currently the only root available is "gcodes" (at `http:\\host\server\files\gcodes\*`), however support for other "root" directories may be added in the future.
 File upload, file delete, and directory manipulation(mkdir and rmdir) will only be available on the "gcodes" root.